minqiaowang/hybrid-adg-apac/test-with-adg/test-with-adg.md

 Automatic redirection of DML operations to the primary can be configured at the system level or the session level.
 The session level setting overrides the system level

-1. From cloud side, connect to orclpdb as **testuser**.
+1. From the standby side, connect to orclpdb as **testuser**.
 Test the DML before and after the DML Redirection is enabled.

 ```
 [oracle@dbcs0 ~]$ sqlplus testuser/testuser@xxx.xxx.xxx.xxx:1521/orclpdb